Duet3D/DuetSoftwareFramework/README.md

 - `-q`, `--quiet`: Do not display when a connection has been established (only applicable if `-c` is not set)
 - `-h`, `--help`: Display all available command-line parameters

+### CodeStream

+This tool can be used to stream codes in order to execute multiple G/M/T-codes without waiting for a response first.
+When a code has finished, the corresponding result is written to the console.

+#### Command-Line Options

+The following command-line arguments are available:

+- `-s`, `--socket`:  Specify the UNIX socket to connect to.
+Defaults to `/var/run/dsf/dcs.sock`
+- `-b`, `--buffer-size <size>`: Maximum number of codes to execute simultaneously
+- `-q`, `--quiet`: Do not display when a connection has been established (only applicable if `-c` is not set)
+- `-h`, `--help`: Display all available command-line parameters

 ### CustomHttpEndpoint

 This tool lets you create a custom RESTful HTTP or WebSocket endpoint via `/machine/{namespace}/{path}`.
 If started without any command-line arguments, it will try to register a new HTTP GET endpoint at `/machine/custom-http-endpoint/demo` that is accessible from a web browser.
 It is possible to register different HTTP methods at the same endpoint path.